Reaching for Yield in Target Date Funds

 This study investigates the impact of the 2004 regulation, which mandated mutual funds to increase their portfolio disclosure frequency from semi-annual to quarterly, on the manipulation activities of mutual funds and the capital allocation decisions made by investors.
 Using a difference-in-difference approach, we find no compelling evidence indicating a decrease in portfolio manipulation practices such as portfolio pumping, style drift, and window dressing subsequent to the regulatory change.
 However, we observe a notable improvement in investment efficiency, reflected in the increased return predictability of fund flows.
 This improvement is primarily attributed to institutional investors’ enhanced ability to avoid underperforming funds.
 Our findings suggest that while greater portfolio transparency enables sophisticated investors to make better-informed asset allocation choices, the portfolio disclosure at quarterly frequency is insufficient to curb opportunistic behavior by fund managers.

-Presented at Conference on Asia-Pacific Financial Markets (2024); Korea-Japan Finance Workshop (2024); Korean Academic Society of Business Administration (2024); Sungkyunkwan University (2023); Korea University (2023); AAA Annual Meetings (2021)
+Presentations: Conference on Asia-Pacific Financial Markets (2024); Korea-Japan Finance Workshop (2024); Korean Academic Society of Business Administration (2024); Sungkyunkwan University (2023); Korea University (2023); AAA Annual Meeting (2021)

 Abstract